Immigration Naturalization New Jersey Lawyer

 At The Law Offices of Greg Prosmushkin, P.C., we represent lawful permanent residents who are eligible to apply for U.S. citizenship.
 A misstep in the application process can cost the applicant time, money, and, in extreme situations, the opportunity to become a citizen.
 Talk to one of our Immigration Attorneys in New Jersey today.
 For a free consultation, call us in New Jersey at 609-257-4976.
 We offer our services in English, Spanish, Italian, Russian, Polish, and Ukrainian.

 Applying for Citizenship

 Our team of Immigration Attorneys in New Jersey will assist the applicant with the necessary documentation and provide zealous and competent legal representation.
 Any applicant for U.S. citizenship must meet several requirements.

 To apply for U.S. citizenship, the applicant must have been a lawful permanent resident for at least 5 years.
 However, if the applicant is married to a U.S. citizen, the wait shrinks to only 3 years.
-It is crucial for a lawful permanent resident to maintain continuous physical presence in the United States.
-An applicant must not spend more than 180 days outside of the country during this time, and the applicant is required to explain his/her motives for a period of absence.
+It is vital for a lawful permanent resident to maintain continuous physical presence in the United States.
+An applicant must not spend more than 180 days outside of the country during this time, and the applicant is required to explain his or her motives for a period of absence.

 - Criminal charges or convictions

 - Failure to pay taxes, child support, or alimony

 - An association with prostitution, gambling, terrorist organizations, or smugglers.